zvi-code/z-valkey-search/README.md

 ### Benefits

 - **Index consistency**: Recover from corrupted or inconsistent vector indexes
-- **Deleted Memory reclaim**: If index has many deleted vectors rebuilding the index during statup will free this memory
+- **Deleted Memory reclaim**: If index has many deleted vectors rebuilding the index during startup will free this memory

 When enabled, vector indexes are rebuilt via the backfill process while non-vector indexes (TAG, NUMERIC) continue to work immediately.